jsGanttImproved/jsgantt-improved/README.md

 Clone this repo and run `npm run demo-full`, this will start a `localhost:8080` with a live  example.
 Do your change in `src` and restart this command to test.

+For testing use `npm run test` with e2e tests.